 - "Silence in the Library"/"Forest of the Dead": The "cave" is the Library's computer system.
 Thanks to the signatures of 4,022 people saved to the hard drive for their own safety, the computer core, a little girl who underwent Brain Uploading, cannot remember or realize that her world is a computer simulation because of the lack of memory space.

 - "Amy's Choice": One of the worlds presented to the Doctor, Amy, and Rory is the Cave, being All Just a Dream, with the other one being the real world.
 Actually, both worlds are false, making it a double cave.

 - The Path: Cal tells the story of Plato's original allegory, which Meyerism apparently agrees with, their "ladder" being the path of the title that leads "into the light" from the cave.

 - Red Dwarf: In "Back to Reality", the characters wake up to find they have apparently been in an immersive computer game and when outside the game, they have very different identities.
 However, they later discover this itself is an alternative reality created by a predatory despair squid in an attempt to drive them to suicide.

 - The Shibuya in Sh15uya is explicitly stated to be a virtual replication in the opening of the show.

-- Star Trek: Voyager has the Q create a representational reality that reflects the basic ideas of the Q Continuum for us mere mortals (though they don't try to fool the humans into thinking it's real, it at least suggests that there is more to reality than they're capable of handling.)
+- In both "Death Wish" and "The Q and the Grey," the Q create a representational reality that reflects the basic ideas of the Q Continuum for us mere mortals (though they don't try to fool the humans into thinking it's real, it at least suggests that there is more to reality than they're capable of handling).

 - Mage: The Awakening.
 Reality itself is the "cave," a "fallen" portrayal of the limitless wonder of the Supernal Realms.
 And even for those who manage to break the ropes and turn around to look at the way out, there are demiurges guarding the mouth of the cave, and a trench before you can even get to them.